Add computer groups from Microsoft Active Directory

 - Users can use their network passwords as defined in Active Directory.

-- Administrators can centrally disable accounts from within Active Directory.
+- Administrators can centrally delete accounts from within Active Directory.

 - Maintenance of contact information is simplified (e.g., email, phone numbers, etc.) by leveraging information already in Active Directory.